jooctrine/jooctrine/readme.md

 ===

 WORK IN PROGRESS
+Warning: I'm changing some things at the moment, so things might not work properly!
+Especially changing all namespaces to upercase (and using PSR-4 instead PSR-0).

 example of how I use Doctrine ORM in Joomla CMS.
 This repo includes Doctrine 2.4 ORM (and dependencies) in libraries/vendor-library